alshodiev/Trading-with-Momentum/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a project where I used financial data to generate a trading signal and tested the approach using a statistical test called T-test.
-The result was compared to a certain alpha factor which made a decision whether the returns from this strategy would be profitable or not to keep employing.
+The result was compared to a certain alpha factor, a metric of indication for future returns, which made a decision whether the returns from this strategy would be profitable or not to keep employing.

 <!--`github_username`, `repo_name`, `twitter_handle`, `email`, `project_title`, `project_description`-->